Mike Vanderjagt: Indianapolis Colts

 In 1998, Vanderjagt returned to the United States to join the Indianapolis Colts of the NFL, and was the team's placekicker through the 2005 season.
 He led the NFL in scoring in 1999.

 In a 2000 playoff game against Miami, Vanderjagt successfully converted a 50-yard field goal in the fourth quarter, but missed a 49-yard attempt in overtime.
 Miami scored on the next possession to win the game.

 Following the Colts' elimination from the postseason in 2002, Vanderjagt made critical comments about Colts quarterback Peyton Manning and head coach Tony Dungy to a Canadian television station.
 Vanderjagt questioned Manning's leadership skills and criticized Dungy for being "mild-mannered".
 During an interview at the 2003 Pro Bowl, Manning referred to Vanderjagt as the team's "idiot kicker" and accused him of being intoxicated during the interview.

 In 2003, Vanderjagt became the first kicker in the league's history to go an entire season, including the playoffs, without missing a field goal or point-after attempt.
 (In 1998, Minnesota kicker Gary Anderson was perfect in the regular season, but missed a field goal attempt in the playoffs.)
 In the process, he made his first Pro Bowl and was named first-team All-Pro.
 He finished the regular season 37 for 37 in field goals and 46 for 46 in PATs.
 He was also perfect on three field-goal attempts and 12 PATs in the postseason.
-He did, however, miss a potential game tying 51-yard field goal in that season's Pro Bowl with three seconds left in a 55–52 loss to the NFC.
+He did, however, miss a potential game-tying 51-yard field goal in that season's Pro Bowl with three seconds left in a 55–52 loss to the NFC.

 In 2004, he kicked 20 field goals, the lowest number of his career.
-But he also had considerably fewer field goal chances that season (25), as the Colts offense scored 61 touchdowns (nearly four per game), with Peyton Manning throwing a then NFL record 49 TD passes.
+But he also had considerably fewer field goal chances that season (25), as the Colts offense scored 61 touchdowns (nearly four per game), with Peyton Manning throwing a then-NFL record 49 TD passes.

 Vanderjagt's streak of 42 consecutive successful field goal attempts, the second longest in NFL history (the league does not include postseason or Pro Bowl games when compiling streaks), ended on September 9, 2004, when he missed a 48-yard attempt against the New England Patriots.
-The game was 2004's Monday Night Football opener, which the Colts lost 27–24.
+The game was 2004's NFL Kickoff game, which the Colts lost 27–24.